jiechenmc/seawolf/README.md

 `bootstrap.sh` will compile p2p and create a container that will run `btcd`, `btcwallet` and another container that will run the `proxy`.

 ### Running p2p Backend

+Please rerun the command(s) below for each user and for each session.
+So if you reopen the electron app on the same device, you need to restart the p2p backend.

 ```bash
 $ ./p2p/seawolf_p2p